pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

  Representing arbitrary semantics
 ----------------------------------

 _Program Language Design_ is a vast and intriguing field.
 As this field starts to mature, a common jargon is starting to emerge among researchers to formally pin down programming languages and concepts.
-This process was started by John Backus Naur in 1963, by introducing _BNF_, where the __syntax__ of a language can be formally declared.
+This process was started by John Backus and Peter Naur in 1960, by introducing _BNF_ in the famous ALGOL60 report \cite{BackusNaur}, where the __syntax__ of the ALGOL60 language was formally specified.
 Due to its simplicity and ease to use, it has become a standard tool for any language designer and has been used throughout of the field of computer science.

 Sadly, no such formal language is availabe to reason about the __semantics__ of a programming language.
 Researchers often use _natural deduction_ to denote semantics, but in an informal way.
 We crystallize this by introducing a tool which allows the direct input of such rules -allowing manipulation directly on the parsetrees- giving rise to __parsetree oriented programming__ and providing an intuitive interface to formally create programming languages, reason about them and execute them.